 Of course, the South of France is famous for the Côte d’Azur, and that beautiful stretch of coastline is a great opportunity to take advantage of all the activities the sea has on offer.
 One perfect way to mix a bit of marine adventure, sea air and friendly competition is a spot of sea fishing.
 Grab a couple of cold beers, head out on the boat, bait your hook and see what you can reel in – you might even catch yourself enough for a Bouillebaisse!
-There’s a good guide to get you started here.

 …And under the sea!

 If you don’t fancy an excursion on top of the sea, how about one under it.
 You’ll find some fantastic spots for scuba diving all across the south coast of France, with some particularly good dive spots near Nice.
 The water can be as clear as the Caribbean on a good day, and thought it’s not quite as warm there’s still a ton of stuff to see.
 Diamond Diving is a great resource to get you started on your undersea adventure!
 It’s definitely one of our favourite things to do in the South of France!

 Get cultural with Van Gogh in Arles

 If you’re hankering for a bit of culture to bring a little variety in the midst of all the winery-tours and white water rafting, a gentle stroll through Arles could be just the thing.
 Made famous in numerous works by Van Gogh, many of the places he sketched and painted still exist today in much the same state as you can see in the pictures, and a walking tour of the town will show you exactly where you need to go to see them.

 And treat yourself to a top notch meal